liflab/beepbeep-3-book/markdown/custom/README.md

 ### Stateful Processors

 So far, all our processors are "memoryless": they keep no information about past events when making their computation.
 It is also possible to create "memoryful" processors.
 As an example, let us create a processor called `MyMax`, which outputs the maximum between the current event and the previous one.
-That is, given the following input trace:
+Given the following input trace:

     5, 1, 2, 3, 6, 4, ...